-If it can be carried out in a safe way, beginner students on study programmes will have some of their education on campus to get the best possible start to their studies.
+If the education can be carried out in a safe way, beginner students on study programmes will have some of your education on campus to get the best possible start to your studies.
 But it is also likely that you will have some of your activities online.

 Avoid being on campus when not necessary.
 Study from home instead.